PyDrocsid/cogs/moderation/verification/documentation.md

 Argument | Required            | Description
 ---------|---------------------|------------
-role     | :heavy_check_mark:  | The Verification Role
+role     | :heavy_check_mark:  | The verification role
-reverse  |                     | The Role assignment will be reversed => Role will get removed
+reverse  |                     | The role assignment will be reversed => role will be removed

-Required Permissions:
+Required permissions:

 - `settings.change_prefix`